-In the helping field, we’ve gotten the knack of responding to crises — at least the most common ones (where funding is available).
-But there’s a difference between surviving a crisis and thriving in life.
-Surviving a crisis is like going from negative ten to zero on a scale.
-You’re given food can’t make a meal.
+In the helping field, we’ve gotten the knack of crisis management.
+Unfortunately, we’re not so good at making lasting change.
+You’re given food but can’t make a meal.
 You’re provided shelter but can’t make a home.
 You’re placed in a job but can’t build a career.
-We know how to get to zero.
-But to thrive, we have to get past zero.
-And unfortunately not many organizations are very good at that.
+We know how to get people out of a jam.
+But to help them move on in their lives — to help them really thrive — we have a lot to learn.

-It’s worth keeping this in mind as you search for community resources so that you don’t expect too much from the help that’s available.
-What you find may take the sting away — at least for the moment.
-But more than likely, it’s going to be up to you to do the additional work on your own to build a permanent solution.
+It’s worth keeping this in mind as you search for resources to help so that you don’t expect too much from them.
+What you find may take the sting out of your present situation.
+But, more than likely, it’s going to be up to you to do the additional work to make things better for good.

 Jails, Prisons, Inmates